 The official start of the Columbia River Fall Salmon season takes place in Astoria, at the well-known Buoy 10 Salmon fishery.
-Opening day this year is August 14th, and we’ll be chasing Chinook and Coho Salmon through September 6th, which gives us several additional weeks of Chinook fishing than we’ve had in recent years.
-After that, it becomes a Coho Salmon show for the remainder of the Buoy 10 season, which often runs through September.
+Opening day this year is August 1st, and we’ll be chasing Chinook and Coho Salmon through September 6th, which gives us several additional weeks of Chinook fishing than we’ve had in recent years.
+After that, it becomes a Coho Salmon show for the remainder of the Buoy 10 season, which will run through September and possibly longer.
 Combine our favorite fishery with what is usually the best weather of the year, and Astoria is the place to be for fishing, dining, and sightseeing during the Buoy 10 salmon season.

-The Columbia River in the Portland area will be open for Chinook and Coho Salmon retention from August 1st through the 31st and then September 4th, 5th, and 6th.
-With all of the prime fishing action taking place at Buoy 10 in Astoria we probably won’t be fishing this area until after August 27th.
+The Columbia River in the Portland area will be open for Chinook and Hatchery Coho Salmon retention from August 1st through October 31st.
+With all of the prime fishing action taking place at Buoy 10 in Astoria we probably won’t be fishing this area until after September 6th.
 If you’re looking for a weekend fishing trip, this might be the perfect option.

-The Columbia River opens back up again for Chinook and Coho Salmon fishing again on September 23rd.
-The river will be open from its mouth in Astoria up to the Oregon/Washington border through October 31st.
+The Columbia River above Bonneville Dam opens for Chinook and Coho Salmon fishing on August 1st.
+The river will be open for salmon retention from its mouth in Astoria up to the Oregon/Washington border through October 31st.
 We follow the fish as they move, and this latter part of the fall salmon season typically finds us hover fishing in the stretches of river between the dams, often near the mouth of the Klickitat or Deschutes River.
 If you’re new to hover fishing, it’s pretty incredible.
 Imagine bobber fishing except the boat is the bobber.
 That’s one big bobber!
 It takes a skilled fishing guide to keep the boat right where it needs to be.
 This area of the gorge isn’t just known for its fishing, there are some beautiful sights to see, including Multnomah Falls and all of the changing fall colors.

 The Columbia River opens for Summer Salmon and Steelhead retention on June 16th.
 This year we’re allowed to retain Chinook salmon as well as Sockeye and hatchery Steelhead.
 Below Bonneville Dam the season runs through July 5th, while above the dam we can fish through July 31st.
 Summer salmon/steelhead combo trips can provide an action-packed day on the water.
-In addition to steelhead, there is also the opportunity to retain sockeye salmon that we sometimes catch on the same gear.
-If you want to change things up a bit, we can add some catch and release sturgeon fishing to the day.
+If you want to change things up even more, we can add some catch and release sturgeon fishing to the day.
 The sturgeon are navigating their way toward the Columbia River Estuary in Astoria during June and July, which can make for some epic battles.
 No matter what you want to fish for, the Columbia River is the place to be for summer salmon and steelhead.

 We understand the concerns regarding coronavirus and the Columbia River Salmon seasons.
 Rest assured that our boats and gear will be clean as usual.
 Hand sanitizer and disposable gloves will be available.
 Whether or not masks are required will depend on local regulations as well as your own personal comfort level.
 Just know that if you prefer masks, we’ll have masks on.
 Feel free to ask us questions when you’re booking your trip or at any other time.
 Our number one goal is to provide you with the fishing experience that you’re looking for.